Theatre: A Very Potter Musical

 - Even the Guys Want Him: "Everyone knows that I like Zac Efron the most!"
 Subverted slightly in that only the guys want Zefron.

 - Everyone Is Bi: One could assume this about almost all of the male characters.
 Every male character gets at least one Ho Yay moment with another male character.
 The only named and not one-scene male character who escapes this is probably Cedric.
+In the sequel, the Sorting Hat's lover, the Scarf of Sexual Preference, confirms that Harry is metrosexual, and Hermione is waiting 'til marriage, while Ron is bi-curious and Dumbledore is gay as the 4th of July.

 - Evil Brit: The nice guys keep the actors' American accents and the bad guys have Fake Brit ones.